While there are still many uncertainties on the horizon, most now agree that online virtual events have their own advantages.

-Conference live streaming technology has come a long way since the glorified Zoom calls of March and early April 2020; attendees expect more than a choppy, poorly lit, and unrehearsed webinar.
+Conference live streaming technology has come a long way since the glorified Zoom calls of 2020.
+Attendees now expect virtual content to be as engaging as in-person presentations — or better.
 In an increasingly competitive online virtual event landscape, failing to captivate them with professional, polished live stream production means they might not be back next time.

 In this post, we’ll cover